 As a landlord, it is your moral responsibility to ensure that portable appliances do not cause damage to the property or endanger your tenants.

-Although there has never been a specific legal obligation for landlords to test portable items, under the ‘Electrical Equipment (Safety) Regulations 1994 act (http://www.legislation.gov.uk/uksi/1994/3260/contents/made – link) you need to make sure that all of the mains electrical equipment in residential accommodation is ‘safe’.
+Although there has never been a specific legal obligation for landlords to test portable items, under the ‘Electrical Equipment (Safety) Regulations 1994 act (http://www.legislation.gov.uk/uksi/1994/3260/contents/made) you still need to make sure that all of the mains electrical equipment in residential accommodation is ‘safe’.

-If possible, it is also recommended for landlords to test portable items which their tenants bring into the property.
+If possible, it is also recommended that landlords test portable electrical items which their tenants bring into the property.
 Clear test logs need to be created and maintained for each item, room and building.

 Are you a landlord in Hertfordshire, Bedfordshire or Buckinghamshire and need help with PAT testing appliances or fulfilling your fire safety duties and responsibilities?
 We can help – contact a member of our team today.